-Come the holy of month of Ramadan and one cannot escape the buzz about Mohamad Ali road and the feasting that the area is witness too.
-I know people who travel long distances in Mumbai to feast on the specialities served at the many food stalls and eateries lining Mohamad Ali Road and around.
+Come the holy of month of Ramadan and one cannot escape the buzz about Mohammad Ali road and the feasting that the area is witness too.
+I know people who travel long distances in Mumbai to feast on the specialities served at the many food stalls and eateries lining Mohammad Ali Road and around.
 Papers, magazines and blogs catch the fever too, with many listing all the ‘must haves’ and the specialities that one has to try.
-Being a vegetarian food was not the main draw to trek up to Mohamad Ali road, it was the festive atmosphere, the crowds of people that thronged the narrow streets and the many hidden stories that took me there.
-Luckily I found a friend who was as keen as me to go explore the area.
-Our guide Taykhoom Bohri was a storehouse of information and he took on the task of taking two vegetarian women on a walk down Mohamad Ali road with great gusto.
+Being a vegetarian, food was not the main draw to trek up to Mohammad Ali road, it was the festive atmosphere, the crowds of people that thronged the narrow streets and the many hidden stories that took me there.
+Luckily, I found a friend who was as keen as me to go explore the area.
+Our guide Taykhoom Bohri was a storehouse of information and he took on the task of taking two vegetarian women on a walk down Mohammad Ali road with great gusto.

 The Prophet’s flight to Medina marks the start of the lunar Islamic calendar and the month of Ramadan is the ninth month of that calendar.
 It was during the month of Ramadan that Allah revealed the Quran to the last Prophet, Muhammad.
 Hence the month of Ramadan is considered to be the most holy month of the Islamic calendar.
 Muslims fast during this period, as it is believed that it teaches them self-restraint, self-discipline and generosity.